notactuallytreyanastasio/nasty/README.md

 Bookmarks have a title, description, url, public/not public bool, tags, and a user.
 Tags are a many to many relationship on tags lumping them into categories.

+### Every Step in this has a commit we can checkout of the [sibling repo](https://github.com/robertgrayson/nasty_clone), they will be highlighted in each section and you can clone that repo and check out each commit if you are following along and can't get something to compile

-We can map these out pretty quickly:
+We can map these out pretty quickly.

+### A Basic Data Model and Layer

 ```elixir
 defmodule Nasty.Bookmarks.Bookmark do